yext/search-core/docs/answers-core.tokenrequiredanswersconfig.apikey.md

 ## TokenRequiredAnswersConfig.apiKey property

+apiKey should NOT be provided along with token

 <b>Signature:</b>

 ```typescript
 apiKey?: never;
 ```

-## Remarks

-apiKey should not be provided along with token